trentgarner/producer_stack/README.md

 Devise for authentication
 ActiveRecord for database management
-CarrierWave and Cloudinary for image and file uploading Markdown for rich text formatting
-Bootstrap for responsive styling
+CarrierWave and Cloudinary for image and file uploading Bootstrap for responsive styling

 Contributing
 We welcome contributions from the community to improve Producer Stack.
 If you'd like to contribute, please follow our Contributing Guidelines.

-License
-This project is licensed under the MIT License.

 Contact
-If you have any questions, suggestions, or issues, please feel free to open an issue or contact us at your-email@example.com.
+If you have any questions, suggestions, or issues, please feel free to open an issue or contact us at trentongarner.13@gmail.com.